richardszalay/sitecore-assembly-lists/README.md

     -FilePath ".\Sitecore.Platform.Assemblies 7.2.0 rev. 1501021.txt"
 ```

 Generates a new Sitecore assembly list for all assemblies in a folder.
-Useful for working with a version of Sitecore before 8.2u5, when Sitecore began making the lists available for download.
+Useful when working with versions of Sitecore before 8.2u5, when Sitecore began making the lists available for download.

 # MSBuild Targets